SaifDwekatt/Udacity-Travel/readme.md

 # FEND Capstone - Travel App

-## Project Overview
+## Overview
-This Travel App is the capstone project for the Udacity Front End Web Developer Nanodegree.
-It allows users to plan trips by entering a destination and travel dates, then provides weather forecasts and an image of the location.
+This Travel App is a capstone project for the Udacity Front End Web Developer Nanodegree.
+It allows users to plan trips by entering their destination and travel dates, then provides weather forecasts and images of their destination.

 ## Features
 - Enter destination city and travel dates
 - View weather forecast for the destination
-- See an image of the destination
+- See images of the destination
-- Calculate trip duration and days until the trip
+- Calculate trip duration and days until departure
-- Responsive design for various screen sizes
+- Responsive design for all device sizes
+- Offline functionality with service workers

+## Technologies Used
+- **Frontend**: HTML5, SCSS, JavaScript (ES6+)
+- **Backend**: Node.js, Express
+- **Build Tool**: Webpack (with separate dev and prod configurations)
+- **Testing**: Jest for unit and integration tests, Cypress for end-to-end testing
+- **CI/CD**: GitHub Actions workflow for continuous integration
+- **APIs**: Geonames, Weatherbit, Pixabay

-## Dependencies
+## API Integrations
-This project uses the following dependencies:
+This project integrates with three external APIs:
-- Express: ^4.17.1
-- Node-fetch: ^3.3.2
-- Dotenv: ^10.0.0
-- Cors: ^2.8.5
-- Webpack: ^5.65.0
-- Babel: ^7.16.0
-- Sass: ^1.45.0
-- Jest: ^27.5.1
-- Workbox-webpack-plugin: ^6.4.2

-For a complete list of dependencies and dev dependencies, please refer to the `package.json` file.

-## Getting Started
+1. **Geonames API**: For geographical data and coordinates
+2. **Weatherbit API**: For weather forecasts based on location and date
+3. **Pixabay API**: For destination images

+## Installation and Setup

 ### Prerequisites
-- Node.js (v18.0.0 or later)
+- Node.js (v14.0.0 or higher)
-- npm
+- npm (comes with Node.js)
+- API keys for Geonames, Weatherbit, and Pixabay

-### Installation
+### Steps
 1. Clone the repository: